- a woman in relation to a child or children to whom she has given birth. synonyms: female parent, materfamilias, matriarch, mom, mommy, ma, mama.

 “Crazy,” Grace says, amused.
 She might be watching a particularly good episode of Dr. Phil.

 Lastly, the light in my room blinks on.
 Warm pink luminescence pours through the black night.
-In the window, Mom appears for a moment, small, childlike, before disappearing again.
+In the window, Mom appears for a moment, small and childlike, before disappearing again.

 The words, almost forgotten, come to me.
 They’re four syllables, seven letters that twist the tongue and wrinkle the nose.
 Beautiful words, words that float.
 I grasp the steering wheel tight and roll them around my tongue like a cherry gumball.
 They come out a whisper.
 “In utero.”